HwWobbe/TW5.github.io/README.md

 ## (eventual) public TW5

-* still striving to craft an effective workflow
+* starting to achieve an effective workflow
 * review possible local Folders & the recent (2019.01) increase in Private folders
 * consider the implications of more (free) private repos
 * consider a NodeJs based solution, even if that meaning hosting on another site (e.g. Azure.
 Hyparec, ...)